The Fraser Health Greater Vancouver UBC Psychiatry Program offers residents unique, high-quality

 Surrey Memorial Hospital Academic Series

 Specific to the Fraser Psychiatry Program, residents are also offered the opportunity to participate in teaching and evaluation of medical student and intern colleagues during Chief Resident Rounds, Clinical Case Conferences, Intern Interview Rounds, On-Call experiences, and leading clinical inpatient Psychiatry teams.
-While progressing through the program, residents are given independence to develop their own teamwork and leadership skills.
+While progressing through the program, residents are given independence to develop their own teamwork, teaching, and leadership skills.